postonw/git-lab/answers.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 Answer 12:
-Yes, the online changes are now reflected in the local copy.
+Yes, the online changes are now reflected in my local copy.

 Answer 13:
 ./  ../  .git/  .gitignore  README.md